We’ve got the seven rarest Pokémon cards and a Mew ain’t one.

-Few franchises can boast the sheer worldwide popularity that Pokemon can.
-Debuting in 1995 with 151 monsters to its name, the series now features a staggering 720 Pokemon and over 5000 corresponding cards.
-It goes to show how little we knew when they said we “gotta catch ’em all!”
+Few franchises can boast the sheer worldwide popularity that Pokémon can.
+Debuting in 1995 with 151 monsters to its name, the series now boasts over 800 Pokémon with 5000+ corresponding cards.
+To think we once thought we could actually catch ’em all.

 If there’s one thing that hasn’t changed, it’s the existence of rare and legendary Pokemon.
-Some Pokemon cards are in fact so mythical that certain people deny their existence.
-Below are seven of the most illusive and valuable Pokemon cards that exist today.
+Heck, some Pokémon cards are so mythical that certain people don’t even believe they exist.
+Below are seven of the most rarest Pokémon cards that collectors are still chasing after.

-Featured on the cartridge of the original Pokemon Red Version, Charizard is one of the most iconic monsters in the series.
-For those who played the Pokemon Trading Card Game, the original Charizard gained instant notoriety for its bulky 120 HP and overkill 100 damage, making it arguably the first truly valuable Pokemon card.
+Featured right on the cover of the original Pokémon Red Version, Charizard is one of the most iconic monsters in the series.
+For those who played the Pokémon Trading Card Game at launch, Charizard gained instant notoriety for its bulky 120 HP and overkill 100 damage from its Fire Spin attack.
+It wasn’t the most… ahem… economic card in battle (discard two energy per use!?), but it was still the first truly valuable Pokemon card.

 6: Shiny Espeon